dsgandurra/cyberfeedbites/README.md

 ## Features

-- Collects and processes cybersecurity news from various RSS feeds (curated list already included in an OPML file).
+- Collects and processes cybersecurity news from various RSS feeds.
-- Fetches cybersecurity news from the past N days (default: 7 days).
+- Includes a customisable OPML file with a list of curated cybersecurity RSS sources.
 - Generates HTML, JSON and CSV files with news titles, brief descriptions, and links to articles, sorted by date, providing an overview of the latest cybersecurity news.
-- Includes a customisable OPML file with a list of notable cybersecurity RSS sources.
+- Provides configurable date range for fetching news.
+- Allows filtering of articles by keywords or excluding unwanted content (e.g., sponsored or clickbait articles).
+- Supports quick RSS feed health checks without downloading all articles.
+- Uses caching to reduce repeated HTTP requests and speed up fetching.
 - Supports asynchronous HTTP fetching using `aiohttp` for improved performance.

 ## Quick Start